-j) Aesthetic and Creative Art
+n) Aesthetic and Creative Art

 The aesthetic and creative arts curriculum will give learners experiential involvement with different art mediums including, drawing, painting, printing, collage, sculpture and photography.
 Learners will study a variety of artists with a different focus, embedding historical, geographical, cultural, personal and social development.
 This provides knowledge and skills to support progression into further education and adulthood to develop a lifelong love of the creative arts and potential careers within the sector of art.
+In KS4 learners work towards GCSE Art and Design.

-k) BTEC Home Cooking Skills
+o) BTEC Home Cooking Skills